#2 - Ribbons & Trophies are Cool - Khuzabar & Miss Brandi Ann

 My parents bought a quarter horse cross from a family friend who turned out to be another patient, gentle soul.
 Her name was Blackberry Brandy, whom my mom immediately renamed as Miss Brandi Ann.
 I started showing Brandi shortly after my time on Khuzabar and she helped me win my first trophy!
 Once again, I was blessed with a tolerant, calm horse who partnered with me to navigate my first attempts in the horse show world.

 Brandi was also my willing partner when my mom and I rode in a mounted drill team, performing in parades and at rodeos.
-That was my first experience of being a member of a women’s group and it was horrendous.
+That was my first experience with a women’s group and it was horrendous.
 As I recall those times, I cannot believe the drama that unfolded in this group.
 The women were not there as support for one another, but to tear each other down.
 As a result, I grew up being quite wary of women’s groups and very guarded about who I formed close relationships with.

 Looking back at my time with my first horse trainer and my rides on Khuzabar and Brandi, here are the lessons that I learned: